inti27/Algorand-DotNET-SDK-Blazor-Sample/README.md

-# Algorand-DotNET-SDK-Blazor-Sample
-Blazor .NET Core 3.0 web application using the Algorand .NET SDK.
+# Algorand DotNET SDK Blazor Sample

 This is a sample Blazor web application using the Microsoft .NET Core 3.0 Framework and the Algorand SDK.